ttelcl/lcl-bike-app/design-and-implementation-notes/DataReview.md

 The aims of this analysis are:

 * Derive data validation limits and rules for the ride data.
+* Gain insights on data redundancy or non-redundancy useful for designing the data model
 * Check the relation between the station data and the ride data files, to help discover potential pitfalls.

 ## Ride data validation limits and rules

-For an in-depth analysis, see [Ride data review](DataReview-Rides.md).
+For an in-depth analysis, see [Rides data review](DataReview-Rides.md).
 Based on that analysis I came up with the following limits and rules.
 Under normal circumstances such rules and limits should be discussed with the customer of course.
 In particular, limits marked with (*) should be